cristinaAlarcon98/42CommonCore/README.md

 # CommonCore42London

-The 42 Common Core program started in Paris back in 2013 and has been constantly updated and refined ever since.
-Students move forward by completing projects and earning points, which help them level up.
+The 42 Common Core started in Paris in 2013 and has been evolving ever since.
+The program challenges students to complete projects and earn points to level up as they go.

-This repository contains code from my time at 42 Porto’s Common Core, starting on November 26, 2024.
-The first few projects are written in C, with plans to transition into C++ later on.
+In this repository, you’ll find the code I’ve been working on since I started at 42 London’s Common Core on November 26, 2024.
+I’m always improving the code and adding new projects.
+The first ones are written in C, and I’ll be moving into C++ as I progress.